Dark City (1998 film): Design

 The movie takes place everywhere, and it takes place nowhere.
 It's a city built of pieces of cities.
 A corner from one place, another from some place else.
 So, you don't really know where you are.
 A piece will look like a street in London, but a portion of the architecture looks like New York, but the bottom of the architecture looks again like a European city.
 You're there, but you don't know where you are.
 It's like every time you travel, you'll be lost.

 The production design included themes of darkness, spirals and clocks.
 There appears to be no sun in the city's world and spiral designs that shrink when approached were used.
 The Strangers' large clock does not have any numbers and Tatopoulos said "But in a magical moment it becomes something more than just a clock".
 The production designer created the city architecture to have an organic presence alongside the structural elements.

 The Strangers' lair is a large underground amphitheater, in which a sculpture of a human face hides a large clock and a spiralling device changes the layout of the city above.
 The set for the lair was 50 ft in height, while an average set is 36 ft, and was built on a fairground in Sydney, Australia.
-The film's budget was $30–40 million, so the crew used inexpensive techniques to build the set, such as stretching canvas onto welded metal frames.
+The film's budget was approximately $27 million, so the crew used inexpensive techniques to build the set, such as stretching canvas onto welded metal frames.
 The lair also had a rail conveyance that appeared expensive.
 Tatopoulos said "We had, obviously, a car built, but we had just one built.
 We laid some rail for it to ride on.
 We made a section of corridor that we kept driving through all the time and you end up believing this thing is running along forever".
 Proyas wanted the rail car to pass various rooms, which was not feasible given the budget, so Tatopoulos and the crew used "replaceable elements and strong design textures" to give the impression it was passing different rooms.

+The railway station used in Sydney, was Museum Station.
+The old Sydney train was provided by SETS - Sydney Electric Train Society.

 The Strangers are energy beings who reside in dead human bodies.
 At the beginning of the design process, the filmmakers considered having the Strangers resemble insects, but they decided the bug appearance was overused.
 Tatopoulos said one day Proyas "called me and said he wanted something like an energy that kept re-powering itself, re-creating itself, re-shaping itself, sitting inside a dry piece of human shape".